 SECTION 3.1.8.
 The Attorney General and those members of his staff whom he specifically authorizes in writing to carry a weapon

 SECTION 3.1.9.
-Probation supervisors employed by and under the authority of the Department of Corrections when specifically designated and authorized in writing by the [principal or other title] of the Division of Probation Public safety [principal or other title]s of municipal corporations
+Probation supervisors employed by and under the authority of the Department of Corrections when specifically designated and authorized in writing by the Executive Director/Principal

 SECTION 3.1.10.
 Trial judges